MalakNour1/PlateMate/README.md

 ## Known Limitations

 - Pull-to-refresh bypasses the 15-minute cache window but can't yet distinguish itself from a cold-start refresh at the Paging 3 level
-- Category field is not returned by the search endpoint and falls back to Spoonacular's dish type when available

 ## Team